graycatlabs/PyBBIO/README.md

 #Installing

-Installation is quite simple.
 It is assumed that your Beaglebone is already set up and configured on your network, and that you have already SSHed onto it.

 Note that these instructions assume you want PyBBIO/ to live in your home directory.
 This is not a requirement and can changed as desired.